bugosiphionah/git-format-laguages/proposal.md

 	short
 	short

+Therefore there should be away for the syntax for git for-each-ref --format=short returning same results as git log --format=short

-and using --format with git log given a string value just replaces the log values with the string for example this:
+**Difference Two :** using --format with git log given a string value just replaces the log values with the string for example this:

 	git log  --format='%(Author:short)'

-Returns this times the number of available commits:
+Returns this times the number of available commits which is not as intended.

 	%(Author:short)
 	%(Author:short)

+Therefore there should be away for the syntax git log  --format='%(Author:short)' returning same results as git for-each-ref --format='%(Author:short)'

-**Difference Two :** It is also evident that these two commands return different output named with different parameters in some cases.
+**Difference Three :** It is also evident that these two commands return different output named with different parameters in some cases.
 Needs confirmation on what is called what in each case.
 The commit message is named subject for git for-each-ref but may not be so for git log.

 ### Proposed Implementation Road Map